 Imperatives of the type defined in this memo must be used with care and sparingly.
 In particular, they MUST only be used where it is actually required for interoperation or to limit behavior which has potential for causing harm (e.g., limiting retransmisssions) For example, they must not be used to try to impose a particular method on implementors where the method is not required for interoperability.

 These rules would apply only to standards work within FDC3.
-Today, this covers API, App Directory, Context Data, and Intents working groups, it does not apply to the Use Cases working group.
+Today, this covers the API, App Directory, Context Data, and Intents specifications.

 FDC3 implementors generally fall into 2 categories: platform providers, and application providers.
 A platform provider supplies an implementation of the FDC3 API for applications to use.
 Implicitly, it connects to one or more App Directories.

 An application provider is largely a downstream consumer of FDC3 standards.
 It MAY use the API, it MAY use Context Data, it MAY use Intents.
 Application providers are only required to comply with the standards they make use of.